 For centuries , especially during the medieval and early modern period, networks were focused more on a flexible interaction with people living nearby or further away than on the formation of a geographically rooted society.
 Even the nation-state of the late-nineteenth and twentieth centuries had more porous borders than is often assumed.
 As a result, numerous characteristics of ‘our’ society are comparable to those found elsewhere.
 Nevertheless, the Netherlands differ from other countries in the specific combination of those characteristics.

-The research programme of the History Department of Huygens ING investigates the origins and backgrounds of what the ‘Dutch’ perceive to be the typical combination of characteristics that constitute their shared identity.
+The History Department of Huygens ING investigates the origins and backgrounds of what the ‘Dutch’ perceive to be the typical combination of characteristics that constitute their shared identity.
 It distinguishes three specific fields of interaction:

 - Transfer of entities (people, goods, and ideas) across ‘national borders’: migration, trade, and cultural exchange.